prakashjayy/prakashjayy/README.md

 ## About me 🕴️
-I have a considerbly experience working on Deep learning.
+Working in the deep learning field for 8+ years now.
 Presently my work focuses on generative AI in speech and vision space.
 At Qure I worked on medical imaging and prior to that at Fractal I worked on image analytics in the domain of satellite and retail.
 I love Bayesian statistics and have keen interest on the fundamental building blocks of compute and storage.

 ## Blogs
 The following blogs are written by me on various platforms.